dscroft/wm9QF_programming_for_artificial_intelligence_labs/python_basics_lists_dictionaries/python_basics_lists_dictionaries.md

 ## Collection Objects in Python

 How information is stored and organized is an important part of programming.
-Python has specific data types called **collections** that store and organize information in different ways.
+Python has specific data types called **collections/containers** that store and organize information in different ways.
 This module will discuss two of the most common and useful types of collections: lists and dictionaries.

 <div class = "learn-more">
 <b style="color: rgb(var(--color-highlight));">Learning connection</b><br>